fr0xk/Scripts/Markdown/trendfollowing.md

 ## Building a Trading System

-It's alot like old cigar butt investing style, hence no discretion or prediction is used.
-From the Trend Following Pioneer "David Herding":

-**Answer the following six questions and you have a trend following trading system:**
+It's a lot like the old cigar butt investing style; hence no discretion or prediction is used.
+According to the trend following pioneer David Herding, you can build a trend following trading system by answering the following six questions:

 - What market do you buy or sell at any time?